Odious Adam Hill-house emails hint of much bigger problem

 Congalton’s initial reaction to the emails was to remain publicly silent, understandable because of the nasty and suggestive content of the communications.

-But apart from the distasteful nature of the emails, several contained subtle and no-so-subtle threats, one of which read, “ Dave… you have only begun to pay.”
+But apart from the distasteful nature of the emails, several contained subtle and not-so-subtle threats, one of which read, “ Dave… you have only begun to pay.”
 Those prompted Congalton to take the matter to District Attorney Dan Dow.

-Congalton admitted at the time that as a public figure, he “opens himself up to public criticism and is normally “fine with that,” according to a subsequent report by the district attorney.
+Congalton admitted at the time that as a public figure, he “opens himself up to public criticism and is normally fine with that,” according to a subsequent report by the district attorney.
 But these emails went far beyond that, Congalton asserted.

 Public knowledge of the emails, from a fake name, “SalKrill11@gmail.com,” remained under wraps for years while Dow and chief investigator Bill Hanley (now retired) looked into the threats.